Wireless Infrastructure — it starts with WIRELESS SECURITY

-There are a number of WPA cracking tools which attempt to determine the initial shared secret when WPA-P SK is used.
+There are a number of WPA cracking tools that attempt to determine the initial shared secret when WPA-P SK is used.
 Once this secret is known, the base key and session keys can be recreated, and traffic to and from clients and the access point can be decrypted on the fly.
-Alternatively, attackers can record traffic and then mount an offline attack at a later time, allowing use of greater computational resources.
+Alternatively, attackers can record traffic and then mount an offline attack at a later time, allowing the use of greater computational resources.

 For the majority of these tools to work, the attacker must be able to monitor the entire initial key exchange.
 An attacker who starts monitoring wireless traffic while clients are already connected will not be able to gather the proper data to crack the WPA encryption.
 However, it is relatively simple for an attacker to create a denial-of-service condition by sending disassociation packets to the clients.
 The clients then disconnect and reconnect, re-authenticating in the process and enabling attackers to view the needed data.